agu3rra/devsecops-workshop/docs/readme.md

 The goal of this project is to evaluate my solution building skills while having fun at it.
 Displaying thoroughness and innovation as well as cost and security impacts is also one of the key deliverables.

-The practical objective is to use Infrastructure as Code (IaC) to deploy a Virtual Machine (VM) in a Hyperscaler provider (e.g.: Azure) and all required infrastructure to get the VM SysLogs automatically stored in a Blob Storage.
+The practical objective is to use Infrastructure as Code (IaC) to deploy a Virtual Machine (VM) in a Hyperscaler provider (e.g.: Azure) and all required infrastructure to get the VM SysLogs (system logs) automatically stored in an Azure Blob Storage (ABS).
 We should be able to filter logs by severity/category at any point in time.
+Access to any of the resources should prevent any type of anonymous access and preferably be behind some sort of IP allow list rules.

 ## Deliverables
 - working (cost effective) solution in Azure.